jenkinsci/apache-httpcomponents-client-4-api-plugin/README.md

 ### Plugins directly depending on httpclient

 Replace the dependency to `org.apache.httpcomponents:httpclient` with the dependency to `apache-httpcomponents-client-4-api`.
-To avoid version conflicts it is suggested not to depend on a specific version, but use the [Jenkins plugin BOM](https://github.com/jenkinsci/bom#readme).
+Avoid version conflicts by using the [Jenkins plugin BOM](https://github.com/jenkinsci/bom#readme) rather than depending on a specific version.

 * Before:
     ```